Research & Data

 ALL RESEARCH & DATA

-A new USDA report, Household Food Security in the United States in 2016, reveals that 12.5% of New Yorkers are face food insecurity, meaning they lack access to enough food for an active, healthy life for all household members.
-New York State’s food insecurity rate...read more
+A new USDA report, Household Food Security in the United States in 2016, reveals that 12.5% of New York households face food insecurity, meaning they lack access to enough food for an active, healthy life for all household members.
+New York State’s food insecurity...read more

 Rural and small town households across the country are more likely to participate in SNAP than their metro-area counterparts, according to the Food Research and Action Center’s SNAP Map, the interactive data tool FRAC launched on August 2.
 The map provides...read more